ConstantinNicolai/ml-operator-profiling/README.md

 For a pytorch operator such as conv2d a number or configurations can be tested.
 There can be different sizes, sparsities, kernel sizes, step sizes etc.

 ### measurement methodology approach
 For each operator/ configuration of said operator a measurement run is to be performed in which I intend to call the operator continously in a loop for an extended period of time.
-The startup and shutdown periods will be disregarded due to, yes, due what actually ?
+To create a reasonable caching scenario I will create a large array of random data of a fitting data type and move that to gpu memory.
+Then I will call the operator to work on vectors from that array in a linearly indexed fashion.
+In the case that the array is not large enough to allow for my desired runtime of the experiment I will loop over the array.